Skip to main content

 Anyone looking for a daily all-over body moisturizer.
 The cost per application for full-body use is not sustainable even for generous budgets.
 Anyone expecting cellulite elimination — this product improves skin quality over cellulite, but the structural fat pattern underneath does not change from topical treatment.
 Anyone who needs immediate visible results — the timeline is 4-6 weeks minimum, and people who abandon products before the one-month mark will never see what TFC8 can do.
 And anyone currently using prescription retinoids on their body, which is increasingly common — consult your dermatologist before layering TFC8 over tretinoin, as the interaction has not been studied.

 One more category: anyone who expects the Body Cream to replace sunscreen.
 TFC8 provides repair and firmness support, not UV protection.
 If your target areas — arms, chest, thighs — are regularly sun-exposed, pair the Body Cream with a body-specific SPF every morning.
 The cream goes on first, the sunscreen on top, ten minutes apart to allow each layer to absorb.
 UV damage degrades collagen faster than any cream can rebuild it.
+Our anti-aging guide explains how to pair repair and protection for lasting results.

 Frequently Asked Questions